This story was updated April 2019.

 My personal information

-I decided to test the waters at Trupanion by checking on a policy for Bailey.
-Pet parents can do this on their website or by speaking directly with a Trupanion licensed insurance agent.
+I decided to test the waters at Trupanion by checking on a policy for my dog Bailey.
+You can do this by logging onto the Trupanion website or by talking with one of their licensed insurance agents.

 As a 2 year-old Rottweiler, the monthly premium for coverage on my dog is $128.93.
 That was with a $200 deductible.
 The monthly premium was far less at $71.91 when I chose a $700 deductible

-Premiums are based on the genetic risk factors for Bailey’s breed, the age of my dog at the time of enrollment and the average cost of veterinary care in our geographical area.
+Premiums are based on the genetic risk factors for Bailey’s breed, the age of my dog and the average cost of veterinary care in our area.

 Rottweilers are prone to knee problems so I decided to calculate my out-of-pocket expenses if Bailey needed a $5,000 surgery.
 I would be responsible for $1,200: $700 for the deductible and $500 as my share of the 90% coverage.

-Bailey is not a pure-bred Rottie so when I checked on premiums for a mixed breed dog, the monthly cost was substantially lower at $55.51 per month for a $200 deductible and $32.81 with a $700 deductible.
+Bailey’s not a pure-bred Rottie so I also checked the premiums for a mixed breed dog.
+The monthly cost was substantially lower at $55.51 per month for a $200 deductible and $32.81 with a $700 deductible.

-I was impressed with Robin’s knowledge of pet insurance and about Trupanion in general, but as the former guardian to a paraplegic dog I decided to ask a question directly related to paralysis.
+I was impressed with Robin’s knowledge, but as the former guardian to a paraplegic dog I decided to ask a question directly related to paralysis.

 “Would a paralyzed dog be a good candidate for pet insurance?”

-Robin explained that Sophie would not have been eligible for coverage for her pre-existing paralysis or treatments relating to it.
-She could have been insured for other health problems that might have happened in the future such as cancer or heart disease.
+Robin explained that Sophie wouldn’t have been eligible for coverage of her paralysis or treatments relating to it.
+That’s because she was paralyzed prior to becoming insured.
+But a disabled dog can get insurance.
+That way Sophie could’ve been covered for other health problems that might’ve occurred in the future such as cancer or heart disease.

-Robin also educated me about offsetting costs which meant that if Bailey was insured and 90% of her veterinary care was covered by a policy, it would free up funds for Sophie’s continued care.
+Robin also educated me about offsetting costs through pet insurance.
+That means if Bailey was insured and 90% of her veterinary care was covered by a policy, it would free up funds for Sophie’s continued care.
+In this way, one dog in the family is helping another pay for medical care.

 That was a good fact to consider.

-If you are considering purchasing pet insurance please take the time to research all of the facts about coverage and the differences between insurance companies.
-You can compare plans at ConsumersAdvocate.org, Pet Insurance Review and at Compare Pet Insurance Companies.
+If you’re considering pet insurance please take time to research all of the facts about coverage and the differences between insurance companies.
+You can compare plans at ConsumersAdvocate.org and at Compare Pet Insurance Companies.
+Each of these groups update their information annually.

-I appreciated the education I received from Trupanion which insures 300,000 pets in the USA, Canada and on military bases.
-I was especially impressed with their story about how the company recently spent $30,000 for a bone marrow transplant for a dog.
-I understand the dog came through the procedure like a champ.
+I appreciated the education I got from Trupanion.
+The company insures 300,000 pets in the USA, Canada and on military bases.
+And they cover some pretty tough cases.
+I was especially impressed with their story about how they recently spent $30,000 for a bone marrow transplant for a dog.
+Robin said the dog came through the procedure like a champ.

 Here is one final anecdote from Caroline B. who wrote from the U.K.:

 “I live in the U.K. and pet insurance is a fairly common thing here.
-When Sammy had his spinal stroke and required surgery, the overall cost of all the procedures and his stay at the clinic came to just under £7000, of which we only paid £250 thanks to the insurance which paid for the rest..
+When Sammy had his spinal stroke and required surgery, the overall cost of all the procedures and his stay at the clinic came to just under £7000 ($9,034.
+US), of which we only paid £250 ($322.
+US) thanks to the insurance which paid for the rest.
 I have to say in our case pet insurance was literally a life saver for Sammy as we would never have been able to pay for his care without it.
 Well, we would have sold our car and the house, but at least we didn’t have to do that.”

 If you found this story helpful, please share it with other pet owners.